-Easy guide to running .NET Core 2.0 applications on Raspberry Pi 2 and 3 with Raspbian Stretch.
+Easy guide to building and running .NET Core 2.1 applications on Raspberry Pi 2 and 3 with Raspbian Stretch.

-It is possible to run (but not build) .NET Core 2.0 applications on Raspberry Pi 2 and 3 with Raspbian.
-This means the SDK cannot be installed onto Pi.
-This is perfectly fine for me as I build on my Ubuntu laptop and publish it for Linux ARM.
+It is possible to run and build .NET Core 2.1 applications on Raspberry Pi 2 and 3 with Raspbian.
+Previously, the SDK could not be installed onto Pi.